Ula666/Engineering_84/README.md

 ## Questions

 - ### __Question 1__: Tell me about yourself
 __Answer__: I am a recent graduate from Bournemouth University with a degree in computer science.
 I worked for few years as a dual language technical support advisor and I also have some experience in Linux support.
 I'm passionate about software development, cybersecurity and psychology.
+Back at University I was a memeber of cybersecurity club, where I learn different Linux opertaing systems.
+In my free time, I love to play board games and video games.
+And I also like trekking.

 - ### __Question 2__: What is DevOps and the benefits of using it?